Operator Splitting Performance Estimation: Tight contraction factors and optimal parameter selection: Introduction

-Analyzing convex optimization algorithms by formulating the analysis as a convex optimization problem itself has been a rapidly growing area of research in the past 5 years.
-Past work analyzed convex optimization algorithms, and, to the best of our knowledge, analyzing the performance of monotone operator splitting methods with semidefinite programming or with any form of computer assisted proof is new.
+Analyzing convex optimization algorithms by formulating the analysis as an SDP has been a rapidly growing area of research in the past 5 years.
+Past work analyzed convex optimization algorithms, and, to the best of our knowledge, analyzing the performance of monotone operator splitting methods with SDPs or any form of computer-assisted proof is new.
+(After the initial version of this paper was made public on arXiv, several papers citing our work followed up on our results and used SDPs to analyze other monotone operator splitting methods \cite{gu_yang_3,gu_yang_1,gu_yang_2,8736360,preciado2019,Ryu2019}.)
+Drori and Teboulle \cite{drori2014performance} and Taylor, Hendrickx, and Glineur \cite{taylor2017exact,taylor2017smooth} presented the performance estimation problem (PEP) methodology.
+Our work generally follows the techniques presented by Drori and Teboulle \cite{drori2014performance} while contributing by establishing tightness.
+Lieder \cite{lieder_halpern} applied the PEP approach to analyze the Halpern iteration without an a priori guarantee of tightness.
 Lessard, Recht, and Packard \cite{lessard2016analysis} leveraged techniques from control theory and used integral quadratic constraints (IQC) for finding Lyapunov functions for analyzing convex optimization algorithms.
-Drori and Teboulle \cite{drori2014performance} and Taylor, Hendrickx, and Glineur \cite{taylor2017exact,taylor2017smooth} presented the performance estimation problem (PEP) methodology, which formulates the problem of finding the worst-case instance of a given optimization method as a semidefinite program.
-This second approach simultaneously generates tight worst-case guarantees and exact matching lower bounds, and hence we adopt it in this work.
-Lieder \cite{lieder_halpern} analyzed the Halpern iteration with the PEP approach.
 The IQC and PEP approaches were recently linked by Taylor, Van Scoy, and Lessard \cite{taylor2018lyapunov}.
 Finally, Nishihara et al.\ \cite{nishihara15} and Fran{\c{c}}a and Bento \cite{francca2016explicit} used IQC to the analyze ADMM.

 Finally, both IQC and PEP approaches allowed designing new methods for particular problem settings.
 For example, the optimized gradient method by Kim and Fessler~\cite{kim2016optimized,Kim2017,Kim2018,doi:10.1137/16M108940X,doi:10.1137/17M112124X,kim_arxiv} (first numerical version by Drori and Teboulle~\cite{drori2014performance}) was developed using PEPs and enjoys the best possible worst-case guarantee on the final objective function accuracy after a fixed number of iteration, as showed by Drori~\cite{drori2017exact}.
 On the other hand, the IQC framework was used by Van Scoy et al.~\cite{van2018fastest} for developing the triple momentum method, the first-order method with the fastest known convergence rate for minimizing a smooth strongly convex function.